freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 In the past, some news organizations were heavily criticized when launching their SecureDrop instances because their *Landing Page* contained trackers.
-They claimed they were going to great lengths to protect sources' anonymity, but by having trackers on their *Landing Page*, this also opened up multiple avenues for third parties to collect information on those sources.
-This information can potentially be accessed by law enforcement or intelligence agencies and could unduly expose a source.
+They claimed they were going to great lengths to protect *Sources*' anonymity, but by having trackers on their *Landing Page*, this also opened up multiple avenues for third parties to collect information on those *Sources*.
+This information can potentially be accessed by law enforcement or intelligence agencies and could unduly expose a *Source*.

 Similarly, consider avoiding Cloudflare (and other CDNs like Akamai, StackPath, Incapsula, Amazon CloudFront, etc.) for the SecureDrop *Landing Page*.
-These services intercept requests between a potential source and the SecureDrop *Landing Page* and can be used to `track`_ or collect information on sources.
+These services intercept requests between a potential *Source* and the SecureDrop *Landing Page* and can be used to `track`_ or collect information on *Sources*.

 .. warning:: This is a strict requirement for inclusion in
              the SecureDrop Directory